alovajs/alovajs.github.io/docs/tutorial/01-get-started/01-overview.md

 ## What is alova

-alova is a lightweight request strategy library, which uses corresponding request modules for different request scenarios, allowing developers to code less to achieve high-availability and high-fluency request-response, which means that you no longer need to rack your brains to write the request optimization code, and you no longer need to maintain the request data and related states by yourself.
-Only need to select and use the request module, and after setting the parameters, alova will help you.
+alova is a lightweight request strategy library that supports developers to implement complex requests such as request sharing, paging requests, form submissions, breakpoint uploads and others with declarative style code, allowing developers to implement high availability and high fluency request with less code, which means that you no longer need to rack your brains to write request optimization code, and no longer need to maintain request data and related status by yourself.
+You only need to select and use the request module, and set After setting the parameters, alova will do it for you.
 This improves development efficiency, application operation efficiency, and reduces server pressure.

 ## Why create alova?